VI-Software/vis-launcher/SECURITY.md

 At VI Software, we take security concerns seriously.
 If you discover any security vulnerabilities within our launcher, please let us know immediately.
 We appreciate your efforts in responsibly disclosing these issues to us and will work to address them promptly.

-To report a vulnerability, please email us at vis-project@galnod.com with a detailed description of the vulnerability and steps to reproduce it.
+To report a vulnerability, please email us at contact (at) visoftware.tech with a detailed description of the vulnerability and steps to reproduce it.

 ### Scope